-Here are the best lenses for the Canon EOS Rebel T3, also known as the EOS 1100D in Europe and Kiss X50 in Asia.
-A variety of focal lengths for several types of photography are covered.
-In addition to the recommended lenses, each section will have other alternatives for lower or higher prices.
+Here is a list of the best lenses for the Canon EOS Rebel T3.
+A wide variety of focal lengths for several types of photography are mentioned.
+In addition to the recommended lenses, each choice will have other options for lower or higher prices.

 Best Canon Rebel T3 Lenses: